vladan-jovicic/Vec-Lib/gimp_plugin/README.md

 ## Dependencies

 Obviously you'll need [gimp](https://www.gimp.org/).
-Make sure you have Gimp installed and install the following libraries :
+Make sure you have it installed and install the following libraries :

 ```
 sudo apt-get install libgimp2.0